See the Mythic Inca Culture on Machu Picchu Mountain

 Part 2 of our 2-day tour to the Machu Picchu mountain – Read part 1

-We are deeply impressed how much Inca culture our tour operator has been able to squeeze into this 2-day tour – still leaving us with time at each location to walk around at our own pace to explore.
+We are deeply impressed with how much Inca culture our tour operator has been able to squeeze into this 2-day tour – still leaving us with time at each location to walk around at our own pace to explore.

 We have tickets for the regular tourist Machu Picchu train from Ollantaytambo to Aguas Calientes, the town at the foot of the Machu Picchu mountain.
-Even if we have not chosen the most expensive tickets, for the Vista Dome or Hiram Bingham trains, our tickets for the Machu Picchu tour are definitely not cheap.
+Even if we have not chosen the most expensive tickets, those for the Vista Dome or Hiram Bingham trains, our tickets for the Machu Picchu tour are definitely not cheap.
 Only Peruvians can benefit from another local train with reasonably priced tickets, but that train does not allow foreigners.
-There is a strict control with people’s identity, and Henry notifies us that we must show our passports when entering our train.
+There is strict control of people’s identity, and Henry notifies us that we must show our passports when entering our train.

 Crime rate Peru/your country